Epidemiology Faculty Profiles

 How bacteria interact with one another in environmental or medically relevant situations and the resulting ramifications for human health.

-Genetic epidemiology and epigenetics of common chronic diseases and their risk factors, including blood pressure, kidney function, ischemic brain injury, and cognition.
+Genetic epidemiology and social epigenomics of age-related chronic diseases and their risk factors, including cardiovascular disease, ischemic brain injury, and cognition.

 Eduardo Villamor, M.D., M.P.H., Dr.P.H.